Abrahamic Family House: Design

 The campus is designed by Ghanaian-British architect David Adjaye, founder of the design firm Adjaye Associates.
 Several architectural styles which are commonly found in mosques, churches, and synagogues are used, capturing shared values between Islam, Christianity, and Judaism.
 Each house of worship is intentionally built at the same height (30 meters each side) and dimensions but each has unique features.

 The three cubic houses of worship sit upon a secular visitor pavilion, and aim to represent the diverse worshippers, residents, and visitors of Abu Dhabi.
 Adjaye highlighted that he wanted to “create a building that starts to dissolve the notion of hierarchical difference – it should represent universality and totality – something higher, that enhances the richness of human life".
 The design of this religious complex comprises three unaligned cubes sitting on a plinth, and each of them has a different orientation.
 The silhouette of the building makes the cubes look unified, and each of them is illustrated with colonnades, screens and vaults.

 The site also includes a cultural center that will promote the values of mutual respect and peaceful coexistence while the unique character of each faith is preserved.

+Activities and programs

+The Abrahamic Family House offers a variety events focused on faith, interfaith dialogue, communication, and promotion of peace.
+Events include Quran memorisation and correct recitation sessions and interfaith dialogue sessions with various academic scholars.

+In partnership with Munich School of Philosophy, the Global Youth Ambassadors Programme is a year-long initiative where university students from the UAE can receive graduate-level course work on ethics and interfaith dialogue.